 Can You Be To Old to Learn Martial Arts?
 There’s a common saying in boxing, “An old boxer never loses his punch”.
 His reflexes may be slower.
 His cardio and recovery may be weaker, but his power output should be similar to his youth.
 Except he may be a little slow in pulling that trigger.
 This may be true, but what is the Best Martial Arts for an Older Person?
 And can you be to old to learn martial arts? […]

 Nothing is more frightening than facing an opponent who makes quiet, controlled, and purposeful movements in a fight.
 Especially when you can’t read what they are thinking or what they are capable of doing next.
 Creating a calm and intimidating presence can affect the even the most experienced fighters.
 Number 1 Don’t let your opponent lead the fight or make you rush.
 Set your own pace and make them work to your rate.
 This has a massive effect on the […]

-Oblique kick to the knees Stomp kicks are effective in Self Defence as well as in mixed martial arts.
+Why Oblique kick the knees in MMA?
+Stomp kicks are effective in Self Defence as well as in mixed martial arts (MMA).
 You only have to look at any Jon Jones fight to see the effectiveness of his famous oblique (stomp) kick at his opponents’ knees.
-Yet this is a key kicking attack in Wing Chun, and often underestimated by many in the martial arts or self defence community.
-It is quite literally a knee destroyer if you can get the timing right.
-Not to […]
+In fact, this is a key kicking attack in Wing Chun, and often underestimated by many in the martial arts or self defence community.
+Better yet it’s legal to use in MMA today.
+It […]

 It doesn’t matter what Martial Art you practice, what you need to know is that power comes from the ground.
 Get this right and you can deliver knockout punches or strikes in seconds.
 Regardless of how small you are.